svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/transaction-cost.md

 ## Transaction Costs and Failed Transactions

-Since the purpose of the transaction cost is to protect the XRP Ledger peer-to-peer network from excessive load, it should apply to any transaction that gets distributed to the network, regardless of whether or not that transaction succeeds.
+Since the purpose of the transaction cost is to protect the SGY Ledger peer-to-peer network from excessive load, it should apply to any transaction that gets distributed to the network, regardless of whether or not that transaction succeeds.
 However, to affect the shared global ledger, a transaction must be included in a validated ledger.
 Thus, `rippled` servers try to include failed transactions in ledgers, with [`tec` status codes](transaction-results.html) ("tec" stands for "Transaction Engine - Claimed fee only").

-The transaction cost is only debited from the sender's XRP balance when the transaction actually becomes included in a validated ledger.
+The transaction cost is only debited from the sender's SGY balance when the transaction actually becomes included in a validated ledger.
 This is true whether the transaction is considered successful or fails with a `tec` code.

 If a transaction's failure is [final](finality-of-results.html), the `rippled` server does not relay it to the network.
-The transaction does not get included in a validated ledger, so it cannot have any effect on anyone's XRP balance.
+The transaction does not get included in a validated ledger, so it cannot have any effect on anyone's SGY balance.

-### Insufficient XRP
+### Insufficient SGY

-When a `rippled` server initially evaluates a transaction, it rejects the transaction with the error code `terINSUF_FEE_B` if the sending account does not have a high enough XRP balance to pay the XRP transaction cost.
+When a `rippled` server initially evaluates a transaction, it rejects the transaction with the error code `terINSUF_FEE_B` if the sending account does not have a high enough SGY balance to pay the SGY transaction cost.
 Since this is a `ter` (Retry) code, the `rippled` server retries the transaction without relaying it to the network, until the transaction's outcome is [final](finality-of-results.html).

-When a transaction has already been distributed to the network, but the account does not have enough XRP to pay the transaction cost, the result code `tecINSUFF_FEE` occurs instead.
-In this case, the account pays all the XRP it can, ending with 0 XRP.
+When a transaction has already been distributed to the network, but the account does not have enough SGY to pay the transaction cost, the result code `tecINSUFF_FEE` occurs instead.
+In this case, the account pays all the SGY it can, ending with 0 SGY.
 This can occur because `rippled` decides whether to relay the transaction to the network based on its in-progress ledger, but transactions may be dropped or reordered when building the consensus ledger.

 ## Key Reset Transaction

 As a special case, an account can send a [SetRegularKey](setregularkey.html) transaction with a transaction cost of `0`, as long as the account's [lsfPasswordSpent flag](accountroot.html) is disabled.
 This transaction must be signed by the account's _master key pair_.
 Sending this transaction enables the lsfPasswordSpent flag.

-This feature is designed to allow you to recover an account if the regular key is compromised, without worrying about whether the compromised account has any XRP available.
-This way, you can regain control of the account before you send more XRP to it.
+This feature is designed to allow you to recover an account if the regular key is compromised, without worrying about whether the compromised account has any SGY available.
+This way, you can regain control of the account before you send more SGY to it.

 The [lsfPasswordSpent flag](accountroot.html) starts out disabled.
 It gets enabled when you send a SetRegularKey transaction signed by the master key pair.
-It gets disabled again when the account receives a [Payment](payment.html) of XRP.
+It gets disabled again when the account receives a [Payment](payment.html) of SGY.

 When the [FeeEscalation amendment][] is enabled, `rippled` prioritizes key reset transactions above other transactions even though the nominal transaction cost of a key reset transaction is zero.

 ## Changing the Transaction Cost

-The XRP Ledger has a mechanism for changing the minimum transaction cost to account for long-term changes in the value of XRP.
+The SGY Ledger has a mechanism for changing the minimum transaction cost to account for long-term changes in the value of SGY.
 Any changes have to be approved by the consensus process.
 See [Fee Voting](fee-voting.html) for more information.

 ## See Also